Cinnaminson High School

-Cinnaminson High School is a four-year public high school that serves students in ninth through twelfth grades from Cinnaminson Township in Burlington County, New Jersey, United States, operating as the lone secondary school of the Cinnaminson Township Public Schools.
+Cinnaminson High School is a four-year public high school that serves students in ninth through twelfth grades from Cinnaminson Township in Burlington County, in the U.S. state of New Jersey, operating as the lone secondary school of the Cinnaminson Township Public Schools.
 The campus covers approximately 26 acre.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.